mistersingh179/sidekik/notes/step_Pending.md

 - outputs
   - in gas conversion allow user to customize price of token
   - in gas conversion allow use to add a token
+  - if string, then check for base64 encoded data pointing to json or image etc.

 - refactor
   - contract function, each function should have its state in its own component